mzmine/mzmine/README.md

 ### Running on macOS

 Currently, MZmine 3 lacks a signature for macOS.
-While we are working on this, user can allow MZmine in the macOS Gatekeeper protection by running the following command in the terminal from the unzipped folder containing the .app.
+While we are working on this, user can allow MZmine in the macOS Gatekeeper protection by running the following command in the terminal from the folder containing the .app.

 ```
 sudo xattr -cr MZmine.app